libretro/docs/docs/guides/controller-autoconfiguration.md

 The matching algorithm considers several key factors:

 - **Controller driver (input_driver)**: The software interface used to communicate with the controller.
 To use a specific driver, RetroArch must be configured accordingly by navigating to **Settings -> Drivers -> Controller**.
 - **Device Index (input_device)**: The name of the controller as recognized by the system.
+The **Device Index** can be identified by navigating to **Settings -> Input -> RetroPad Binds -> Port 1 Controls**.
 - **Vendor ID (input_vendor_id)**: A unique identifier assigned to the controller's manufacturer.
 - **Product ID (input_product_id)**: A specific identifier for the particular controller model.

 RetroArch evaluates each of these factors against its database of controller profiles.
 It then calculates a matching score for each profile, with the highest-scoring profile being selected to configure the controller.

-It's important to note an exception involving the linuxraw driver.
-This driver uses an interface that does not provide Vendor ID (VID) and Product ID (PID) information.
-Instead, it only supplies a device name, which can be accessed using the `JSIOCGNAME` ioctl command from the Linux kernel.
-As a result, matching for controllers using the linuxraw driver relies more heavily on the device name rather than the usual vid:pid identifiers.
+RetroArch automatically utilizes the linuxraw driver, which operates differently than other drivers by providing only a device name instead of Vendor ID (VID) and Product ID (PID) information.
+This means that controller matching with the linuxraw driver depends primarily on the device name (Device Index), accessed through the JSIOCGNAME ioctl command, rather than the typical vid:pid identifiers.

 It's worth noting that the Vendor ID and Product ID pair is often abbreviated as "vid:pid" in technical discussions.

 This matching system allows RetroArch to support a wide range of controllers while minimizing the need for manual configuration in most cases.

 ## Why is it needed?